dmitry-a-bogdanov/bolgenos-ng/README.md

 It's hobby project intended to sort out operating system's internals like bootstrapping, interrupt handling, memory management etc.
 I expect that project can be booted on properly configured KVM/Qemu and I don't want to waste time because of supporting real hardware.
+The kernel will be written on C/C++.